Retail channel performance PowerBI.com solution

 - View a list of reports that provide insights into retail channel performance.

-- Learn how to modify an existing report in the content pack to make it self-authored.
+- Learn how to modify an existing report in the PowerBI.com solution to make it self-authored.

 - Get a glimpse of an actual data model that enables the whole experience in Power BI.

-- Scroll or search to find Microsoft Dynamics 365 for Finance and Operations Retail Channel Performance, and then click Get. ****
+Scroll or search to find Microsoft Dynamics AX Retail channel performance, and then click Get it now.

 View a list of reports